Alternative Dispute Resolution Procedures (Mediation / Settlement Conference)

 Non-binding arbitration allows for an arbitration procedure between the parties that will not be binding on the courts if one or both parties reject the arbitrator’s judgment.
 However, it can still be useful for parties to use in assessing the potential strength of their case when given the chance to present it in front of a neutral person who is experienced in hearing and ruling on the type of case you are involved in.

-The experienced legal staff at Heurlin Sherlock can assist you in scheduling or facilitating ADR procedures for your case and represent you in mediation, arbitration or any other forms of ADR.
+The experienced legal staff at Heurlin Sherlock can assist you in scheduling or facilitating ADR procedures for your case and represent you in mediation, settlement conference, arbitration, or any other forms of ADR.

 Contact Professional Tucson Attorneys Today for All Your ADR Needs